• Skip to primary navigation

 For people who are deaf or hard at hearing, Sound Recognition is an extremely valuable feature.
 It allows you to still be notified by things like doorbells, fire alarms, and crying children without needing any other equipment than your phone.
 Other tools fill this purpose as well, but being able to accomplish this with just your phone makes the iPhone and even greater tool for the disabled.

-In iOS 14, the iPhone is only able to recognize twelve different sounds, though they’re some of the most common a person would need to have recognized, and it’s a safe assumption that Apple will add more sounds in future versions of iOS.
+In iOS 14, the iPhone is only able to recognize various different sounds, though they’re some of the most common a person would need to have recognized, and it’s a safe assumption that Apple will add more sounds in future versions of iOS.
 This feature is built on machine learning, so it’s only a matter of time before it improves and broadens.

-Those twelve sounds are:
+Those various sounds are:

 • Alarms